seehuhn/go-pdf/docs/content/pdf/text/fonts.md

 ## Simple Fonts

+Simple fonts use single byte character codes which map to glyph names.
+Glyph names are then mapped to glyphs in the font file.
+The following information applies to simple PDF fonts.

-- Simple fonts use single byte character codes.
-Using information from the `Encoding` entry in the font dictionary, character codes are mapped to glyph names, and glyph names are mapped to glyphs in the font file using the rules outlined below.
+- Using information from the `Encoding` entry in the font dictionary, character codes are mapped to glyph names, and glyph names are mapped to glyphs in the font file using the rules outlined below.

 - If a glyph is not present in the font, the `.notdef` glyph is used instead.